Sotatek-TruongNguyen2/ignite-contracts/README.md

 # Note when calling function to buy token:

-- If purchase token is USDC, we can use buyToken...WithPermit() functions
+- If purchase token is USDC in ETH/Goerli, we can use buyToken...WithPermit() functions

 - DAI token also has permit function, but parameters of this function is different from permit function of ERC20 token stardard of openzeppelin.